This article was updated on June 17, 2018.

 1. Be Ready to Spend

 Finance leaders are known for their disciplined approach to spending, and for minding the bottom line on their balance sheets.
 But when recruiting and evaluating your finance team's skill sets, it helps to keep an open mind and be willing to spend when necessary to get the right people with the right skills on board.
-Top finance employees will tend to save much more money (or help generate more revenue) for your organization than they cost in compensation, so it's almost always worth it to commit to spending on the right people.
+Top finance talent will tend to save much more money (or help generate more revenue) for your organization than they cost in compensation, so it's almost always worth it to commit to spending on the right people.

 2. Adapt to Changing Times